 Overall, I find the Expert Selection to be a great line of diamonds with excellent light performance (although not as good as the ACA but they are still better than the signature lines of many other vendors).

 The Premium Select range is targeted at consumers who are shopping for value.
-While diamonds in this range typically possess a GIA triple excellent or AGS ideal cut rating, they might not display crisp hearts and arrows patterning and perfect optical performance.
+While diamonds in this range typically possess a GIA triple excellent rating, they might not display crisp hearts and arrows patterning and perfect optical performance.

-If you don’t count the H&A patterning as an important criterion, by all means choose a stone in this category.
-The stones listed under this category are still picked for their better performance compared to typical ideal cut diamonds.
+If you don’t consider the H&A patterning as an important criterion for your engagement ring, by all means, choose a stone in this category to save some money.
+In my opinion, the stones listed under this category are still picked for their better performance compared to typical GIA diamonds offered by other vendors.

-We will review 2 random stones from the Premium Select category in more details and offer some suggestions on how to choose a great diamond within this range.
+Anyway, let’s review a couple of random stones from the Premium Select category in more details and offer some suggestions on how to choose a great diamond within this range.

 Hey?
 Wait a minute?
-It looks perfect!
+It looks great!
 Why isn’t this an ACA?

-While a straight score of ideal ratings in AGS (000) would more impressive, the truth is that 99% of the people out there cannot tell the visual difference between a diamond with an excellent or an ideal polish rating.
+Having a perfect optical symmetry (hearts and arrows) in a diamond would be impressive but the truth is, the majority of people out there cannot tell the visual difference between a diamond with perfect precision and another with minor deviations like this diamond.
 In my opinion, this Premium Select stone is just as good as an ACA to the naked eye.

 For value buyers, this is good news.
-You don’t have to pay the higher price for an ACA diamond as long as the ratings on a piece of paper don’t affect you psychologically.
+You don’t have to pay the higher price for an ACA diamond as long as these minor deviations don’t affect you psychologically.
 For the record, the 2nd Premium Select diamond is what I would recommend buying instead of the first stone I reviewed.

-To summarize, the Premium Select line of diamonds offers value shoppers a chance purchase stones with superb optics without burning a hole in your pocket.
+To summarize, the Premium Select line of diamonds offers value shoppers a chance to purchase stones with superb optics without burning a hole in their pockets.
 While these diamonds may seem like “rejects” that didn’t make it to A Cut Above, the underlying reasons could sometimes be minor and not necessarily a deal breaker.

 In my humble opinion, the slight premium in the pricing of ACA diamonds is rightfully justified.
 This is because you are getting one of the most beautiful diamonds money can buy.
 Comparatively, it offers far greater value (significantly lower prices) and better craftsmanship quality than what you can get with international brands such as Tiffany’s, Cartier or Hearts on Fire.